Waruggy/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used for computers and devices to communicate eith other computers and devices on the network.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Https requests and requiring sign in for important data.

 - [ ] Describe how web servers work.

+The web servers work by responding to requests from the front end and back end if it matches the end point.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+create=post, read=get, update=put, and delete=delete.

 ## Project Set Up